Podolia Governorate

-The Government of Podolia was established right after the Second Partition of Poland in place of the former Podole and Bracław Voivodeships in 1793.

 Location

 The Podolia Governorate occupied the southwestern frontier of the former Russian empire, bordering Austria-Hungary, and had an area of about 42,000 km^{2}.
 The administrative centre was Kamenets-Podolskiy until 1914 when it moved to Vinnytsia.

 Podolia Governorate was one of the three governorates of the Southwestern Krai administration.
 In 1917 it was recognized by the Russian Provisional Government to be governed by the General Secretariat of Ukraine as the representative of the Russian Provisional Government in the region.

 Old map of Podolia Governorate, Russian Empire.